-Students will need to complete a separate University of the Arctic registration form allowing the Yukon College and the UArctic International Academic Office to share relevant student information.
+Students will need to complete a separate University of the Arctic registration form allowing the Yukon College and the UArctic International Academic Office at Trent University in Ontario to share relevant student information for the duration of the course.
 An account on the external course site server will also be required.
 This account will remain available to you after the course is concluded unless you request its deletion.
 Ongoing access to the course after its completion is not guaranteed.